Skywire/skywire-docker/README.md

 ## [Mailhog](https://github.com/mailhog/MailHog)

 * I've now installed Mailhog.
 PHP is all setup to use it.
 Just make sure to turn on emails in the admin and Mailhog will catch any outgoing emails from PHP.
-All you need to do is open up hostname:8025 OR [this link](http://localhost:8025)
+All you need to do is open up [http://localhost:8025](http://localhost:8025)

 ## [Mutagen](https://mutagen.io/)